 Miguel Cases is the managing partner of Cases & Lacambra and the leader of the corporate law and financial services group.
 He has extensive experience in advising credit institutions and investment services firms, having participated in some of the most cutting-edge transactions in both Spain and Andorra in recent years.
 He is an expert in the legal framework and regulatory environment applicable to entities subject to prudential supervision, especially those rendering financial and investment services, and in investment arbitration procedures.
-Miguel participated in the drafting of the Spanish standards for master netting agreements, in the regulation of netting and financial guarantees, and in other regulation of the financial sector.
-He has also served on different working committees for the development of market standards in the International Swaps and Derivatives Association (ISDA).
+Miguel has participated in the drafting of the Spanish standards for regulation of the financial sector and has served on different working committees for the development of market standards in the International Swaps and Derivatives Association (ISDA).